-The gearbox, although built in unit construction with the engine, is self contained as regards lubrication.
-An engine oil of S.A.E.
-40 grade (page 22) is used for lubricating the gears and primary drive, but self-mixing engine oils must not be used.
+The gearbox, although built in unit construction with the engine, is self-contained as regards lubrication.
+Engine oil is used for lubricating the gears and primary drive, and the correct level is determined by a dipstick incorporated in the gearbox filler plug.
+(A, Fig. 6.)

+Note.
+The oil used must be of grade S.A.E.
+40 (page 20).
+Self-mixing engine oils must not be used.